2022 Croydon London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

-Since its formation, Croydon has variously been under Labour control, no overall control and Conservative control.
+Since its formation, until 2022, Croydon had variously been under Labour control, no overall control and Conservative control.
 Councillors have usually been elected only from the Labour and Conservative parties, with the most recent exceptions being the election of a single Liberal Democrat councillor in the 1998 and 2002 elections.
-The council has had an overall Labour majority since the 2014 election, in which Labour won forty seats while the Conservatives won thirty.
+The council had had an overall Labour majority since the 2014 election, in which Labour won forty seats while the Conservatives won thirty.
 Croydon Council has had 70 seats since the 1978 Council election, with 36 seats required for a majority.
-New election boundaries were put in place for the most recent council election in 2018, which saw Labour maintain its majority with 41 seats with 44.5% of the vote to the Conservative Party's 29 seats with 40.1% of the vote.
+New election boundaries were put in place for the previous council election in 2018, which saw Labour maintain its majority with 41 seats with 44.5% of the vote to the Conservative Party's 29 seats with 40.1% of the vote.
 The Green Party received 7.7% of the vote and the Liberal Democrats received 5.8% of the vote across the borough, though neither won any seats.
-The incumbent leader of the council is the Labour councillor Hamida Ali, who has held that position since 2020.
+The incumbent leader of the council in 2022 was the Labour councillor Hamida Ali, who had held that position since 2020.